 As you can see there are a variety of types of measures that can be used within the project environment to track progress toward the original goal and purpose of the project.

 Let’s turn to a short example of how you can do this.
 Let’s say that you are managing a logistics project to improve the performance of delivery vehicles.
-The project is about designing and developing a tracking system for maintenance of delivery vehicles, and the goal will be to ultimately improve the performance of on-time deliveries, with some cost savings and process improvements along the way.
+The project is about designing and developing a tracking system for the maintenance of delivery vehicles, and the goal will be to ultimately improve the performance of on-time deliveries, with some cost savings and process improvements along the way.

 Let’s take a look at how the Balanced Scorecard categories from above relate to this project:

-- Financial – More on time delivery should improve revenue – in the long run.
-It should also reduce refunds due to below par service.
+- Financial – More on-time delivery should improve revenue – in the long run.
+It should also reduce refunds due to below-par service.
 The project will also likely reduce maintenance costs on the vehicles by employing “predictive maintenance.”
 There will be some specific financial measures for these costs that you can use to gauge your progress.

 - Customer – There is no direct repositioning to different groups of customers, so maybe this category is not entirely applicable for this project.
-However, improved vehicle performance, lowered cost, and streamlined processes could open up whole new possibilities for perhaps an underserved segment of the market.
+However, improved vehicle performance lowered cost, and streamlined processes could open up whole new possibilities for perhaps an underserved segment of the market.

 - Internal Business Process – The business processes will definitely be impacted.
 Since there will be new tracking of information, the organization will need to adjust its processes to leverage this new information.
 What measures directly related to these processes could you use to measure progress?

-- Learning and Growth – Process changes will definitely result in the need to do some retraining of drivers and maintenance personnel, and possibility even customer service personnel.
+- Learning and Growth – Process changes will definitely result in the need to do some retraining of drivers and maintenance personnel, and possibly even customer service personnel.
 Perhaps you can track progress in developing these new or revised training programs initially, and then their effectiveness once they are in place.